serenity-is/docs/framework/authorization.md

 }
 ```

-Please note that granting a temporary permission is performed in memory and is not stored anywhere.
+Please note that granting temporary permission is performed in memory and is not stored anywhere.